 1. If your organisation seeks competitive advantage through cost leadership then responses which reduce your operating costs, increase operational efficiency and allow the production of products or services more cheaply will fit this strategy.

 2. If your organisation seeks competitive advantage through differentiation then responses which allow your product or service to be viewed as embodying quality, ethical values, enhanced brand or other wider values will fit this strategy.

 In practice, your organisation may utilise more than one strategic approach in different markets or for different products and services.
 Nevertheless, ensuring that sustainability efforts are aligned correctly with the wider commercial approach has the double benefit of improving business performance as well aligning with the way that you already do business.

-Elements within this post are derived and adapted from “To Whose Profit(ii): Evolution – Building Sustainable Corporate Strategy”, WWF-UK (2004) by Joss Tantram, Alasdair Stark and Vicky Kemp and from the WWF One Planet Leaders programme Apply Tools, developed by Terra Consult/Terrafiniti and ESD Consulting Ltd.
+Elements within this article are adapted from “To Whose Profit(ii): Evolution – Building Sustainable Corporate Strategy”, WWF-UK (2004) by Joss Tantram, Alasdair Stark and Vicky Kemp (PDF).

 Subscribe To What's What in Sustainable Business

 Be the first to hear about key sustainability trends and receive links to useful articles, white papers, resources, events & occasional offers.
 Join Terrafiniti's mailing list to receive irregular updates (normally up to 1 a month), you can unsubscribe at any time.